nico4mcs/doc/doc/Coding/CSharp/InheritanceInterfaces.md

 }
 ```
 ## Abstract Class
 In an abstract class, you can add methods and properties just as in a normal class.
 But you can also use the `abstract` keyword on these.
-Then the inheriting class has to implement these using the `override` keyword:
+Then, the inheriting class has to implement these using the `override` keyword:
 ```csharp
 public abstract class Animal
 {